 How Your Child Will Recover

-Your child’s recovery depends on the extent of damage that the brachial plexus endured during delivery.
+Your child’s recovery depends on the extent of damage caused during delivery.
 In some cases, symptoms will dissipate on their own in just a few weeks.
-In other cases, physical therapy is required to help with recovery.
+In other cases, they'll need physical therapy to help with recovery.
 If no significant progress occurs after a few months of physical therapy, surgery may be necessary.
 During brachial plexus surgery, doctors use another muscle or tendon from the body to restore blood flow to the nerves.
 This process may or may not “wake them up” and restore all or parts of their functionality.

-Brachial plexus injuries should never happen before, during, or after delivery.
-If medical malpractice injured your child, call Handler, Henning & Rosenberg today.
-Our attorneys have over a century of legal experience and are ready to fight for the compensation of your baby’s injuries.
-You don’t have to deal with the struggles presented by finances—rely on us to fight for you and win the compensation your family needs for recovery!
+Brachial plexus injuries should never happen.
+If your child was injured by a hospital's malpractice, call Handler, Henning & Rosenberg today.
+Our attorneys have over a century of legal experience and are ready to help you get compensation for your baby’s injuries.
+You shouldn't have to ask how to afford your child's care—rely on us to fight for you and win the compensation your family needs for recovery!

 Contact us today at (888) 498-3023 for a free consultation of your case.
-Our birth injury attorneys will fight for your family’s compensation during this challenging time.
+Our birth injury attorneys can fight for your family’s future during this challenging time.